-The Amazing Life of Louis Wain is a reasonably good biopic with Benedict Cumberbatch doing his reliably impressive legible acting.
+The Electrical Life of Louis Wain is a reasonably good biopic with Benedict Cumberbatch doing his reliably impressive legible acting.
 You don’t see someone acting, you read his interior state.

 Near the end there’s an amazing video sequence of lines that blur in and out of geometric shapes and recognizable cats.
 I took some photos of it: